ssnaip8e/Draft/README.md

-# Creating your own portfolio
-Создание своего портфолио.
+# Draft for practical works